Samsung Galaxy Note20 and Note20 Ultra: Best launch deals, pricing, trade-in values, and availability

 Best Buy

-Best Buy will have unlocked and carrier versions of the phones at the standard $999.99 and $1299.99 prices.
+Best Buy has unlocked and carrier versions of the phones at the standard $999.99 and $1299.99 prices.
 Pre-orders are live on August 6th, and the phone hits shelves on August 21.
 Place an order before then to get the below pre-order deals.

 - Save up to $700 on the new Samsung Galaxy Note20 5G or Note20 Ultra 5G with pre-order, qualified activation, and trade-in.
 Full-value trade-ins include Samsung Galaxy S20 5G series, Galaxy Note10/10+, and iPhone 11 Pro series.